By NetRush Social Media and Editorial Coordinator, Connor Parsons

 Cross department communication: There are countless companies where sales staff and the engineering team never establish a first-name basis with each other.
 Having an open stream of communication between teams breaks down the feeling of hierarchy, resulting in employees of all levels feeling valuable.
 This in no way excludes management: many great company leaders have no qualms with speaking to lower-level employees.
 Every employee is valuable; it’s time to start speaking to them that way.

 Clear timelines: Having defined timelines for assignments and projects increases efficiency and results in employees feeling that their time is worthwhile and valuable to the company.
 This links directly back to the number one reason for high employee turnover: managers not setting clear goals or expectations for their employees.

 So can I get an open bar and PlayStation room in the office yet?

 If you are able to successfully implement each of these top cultural values and are able to foster a truly inclusive environment in your office, then yes.

 Luxury office amenities are not enough to make employees stick around if they are unsatisfied in their position.
 In a few high profile examples, we can observe this strategy failing miserably.
 A prime example is Fling, a short-lived ultra-funded mobile app with a luxurious office and record-low employee satisfaction.
-This mentality is likely inspired by the extravagant offices at Google, Facebook and Adobe, but there is one key difference: these companies created a synergistic company culture before installing a full-service coffee bar.
+This mentality is likely inspired by the extravagant offices at Google, Facebook, and Adobe, but there is one key difference: these businesses created a synergistic company culture before installing a full-service coffee bar.